 Breaking up striking shapes with unnecessary details that often dilute the overall impact.
 Some sites advise against use of text entirely; I wouldn't go that far, it can work, but bear in mind that if you do use it, it has to be large and a part of the design - not simply pasted over it, or even worse, long descriptive text.

-A couple of icons that do text well are the BBC News app (which is solely made up of text and a classic BBC red background) and the ESPN app (where the highly recognisable brand name is bold, clear and central to the design).
+A couple of icons that do text well are the BBC News app (which is solely made up of text and a classic BBC red background) and the ESPN app (where the highly recognizable brand name is bold, clear and central to the design).

 While, with the Nike Run Club app icon, the full name would be too much text to fit onto one icon.
 They instead use only the acronym of the name, along with the trademark Nike tick: